ManticoreGamesInc/platform-documentation/src/references/interaction_system.md

 #### Trigger Interaction Example

 Drag the **Trigger Interaction Template** from **Project Content** into the scene, and start a preview.
-You can interact with the cube by walking close enough to overlap its trigger, and then clicking.
+Interact with the cube by walking close enough to overlap its trigger, and then clicking.

 ## Module Events

 The Interaction Modules each have several events that can be used as points to broadcast to server scripts, spawn VFX or sound, or anything else that supports individualized design of in-game interactions.
-SO

 ### Events for All Modules